 Promote social sharing

-If your restaurant is active on Facebook, Twitter, Yelp, or other social media platforms, you can promote your profiles by connecting your social media accounts and displaying icons.
-For detailed instructions, visit Connecting social accounts.
+If your restaurant is active on Facebook, Twitter, Yelp, or other social media platforms, you can promote your profiles by displaying social icons.
+For detailed instructions, visit Adding social icons.

 Optimize for search engines